Choosing your smoked salmon for the holidays

 - No antibiotic treatment.

-At Astara, Scottish salmon is certified organic (AB label).
+At Astara, Norwegian salmon is certified organic (AB label).

 Reading the labels